-It has been confirmed that Marth will return as a fighter in Super Smash Bros. for Wii U and Nintendo 3DS, and Lyn will reprise her role as an Assist Trophy.
+Marth and Ike will return as fighters in Super Smash Bros. for Wii U and Nintendo 3DS, and Lyn will reprise her role as an Assist Trophy.
 Additionally, Lucina and Robin of Fire Emblem: Awakening join the roster for the first time as playable characters, and Lucina's father Chrom appears as part of Robin's Final Smash.
 Corrin of Fire Emblem Fates joins the roster as a DLC character.
 The 3DS version of the game will also feature a stage based on the arena in Regna Ferox depicted in Fire Emblem: Awakening.

 Daigasso!
 Band Brothers